Jeff-Russ/ror-guides/rails-database.md

 # CRUD D: Delete & Destroy
 ________________________________________________________________________________

 By now you are probably accustomed to the way Rails will split up a CRUD operation into two: action+form w/ a submit button sending to an action (without a view) to save the change and then direct the user somewhere else.
 Other than __R__ead, this has be how things operate and CRUD's __D__elete will be similar.
 You might wonder why you need a form to delete a record.
-In practice, you will usually use the "form" part of the pair as a confirmation or warning, or you might omit it altogether, perhaps using some Javascript notice or modal window to act as a confirmation dialog box.
+In practice, you will usually use the "form" part of the pair as a confirmation or warning, or you might omit it altogether, perhaps using some JavaScript notice or modal window to act as a confirmation dialog box.

 This gets back to the point of forms only supporting GET and POST requests.
 CRUD "D" is supposed to use the DELETE verb but, as was stated earlier, that is not supported in most HTML forms.
-Having the DELETE verb attached to a route CAN be used for Javascript AJAX.
+Having the DELETE verb attached to a route CAN be used for JavaScript AJAX.
 Remember we said:

 > __GET, POST, PUT and DELETE are supported by the implementations of XMLHttpRequest (i.e. AJAX calls) in all the major web browsers (IE, Firefox, Safari, Chrome, Opera).__